-If you have any suspicions about a competition, flag up your worries with seasoned compers on the Competitions forum board.
+If you have any suspicions about a competition, flag up your worries with seasoned compers on the Competition Time forum board.

 Be wary of 'free' holidays

-A common timeshare company rouse is to say you've won a totally free, no-strings-attached holiday... but first you need to listen to a presentation.
+A common timeshare company ruse is to say you've won a totally free, no-strings-attached holiday... but first you need to listen to a presentation.
 These are best avoided.
-For more on this, read Rose's Don't try to sell a timeshare to a MoneySaver blog.
+For more on this, read former MSE Rose's Don't try to sell a timeshare to a MoneySaver blog.

 Look for the competitions kitemark

-There's a voluntary stamp of approval for competitions provided by the The Institute of Promotional Marketing.
+There's a voluntary stamp of approval for competitions provided by the Institute of Promotional Marketing.

 Everyone needs protection software, especially compers, who may click on hundreds of new sites each day.
 Without up-to-date protection, if you're defrauded, banks could argue negligence, leaving you liable.
 A host of professional-level Free Antivirus Software is available, including crucial regular updates.